 Interested students should discuss their plans with CME faculty coordinators in the departments as early as possible.
 For further information, students should contact Sarra Shubart, program coordinator, 617-253-6057, firstname.lastname@example.org, or their departments.
 A list of CME faculty coordinators and administrators in each department can be found at http://gecd.mit.edu/go_abroad/study/explore/cme/start/.

 The MIT-Madrid Program gives students the opportunity to study in Madrid for the spring term during their sophomore or junior year.
 Depending upon major and interests, students can choose science and engineering courses at the Universidad Politécnica de Madrid and/or humanities, arts, and social sciences courses at the Universidad Complutense de Madrid; instruction and coursework are in Spanish.
 These are leading universities in Spain, each with its distinguished tradition and history.
 In addition to academic courses, students can participate in an internship during this program.
-Students who plan to participate must be in good academic standing and have taken Spanish IV at MIT or its equivalent.
+Students who plan to participate in MIT-Madrid must be in good academic standing and have taken Spanish IV at MIT or its equivalent.
 MIT-Madrid Program participants are placed individually with Spanish families in homestays.
 For more information visit http://gecd.mit.edu/go_abroad/study/explore/madrid/.

 The Department of Architecture has two exchange programs, one with Delft University of Technology in the Netherlands and the other with the University of Hong Kong.
 For more information visit http://architecture.mit.edu/undergraduate-foreign-exchange.html.